Battle of Chipyong-ni

-The Battle of Chipyong-ni (Bataille de Chipyong-ni), also known as the Battle of Dipingli (砥平里战斗 (Dǐpínglǐ Zhàndòu)), was a decisive battle of the Korean War that took place from 13 to 15 February 1951 between US and French units of the US 23rd Infantry Regiment and various units of the Chinese People's Volunteer Army (PVA) around the village of Chipyong-ni.
+The Battle of Chipyong-ni (Bataille de Chipyong-ni), also known as the Battle of Dipingli (砥平里战斗 (Dǐpínglǐ Zhàndòu)), was a decisive battle of the Korean War that took place from 13 to 14 February 1951 between US and French units of the US 23rd Infantry Regiment and various units of the Chinese People's Volunteer Army (PVA) around the village of Chipyong-ni.
 The result was a United Nations Command victory.
-The battle, along with the Third Battle of Wonju, has been called "the Gettysburg of the Korean War", and represents the "high-water mark" of the Chinese invasion of South Korea.
-Due to the ferocity of the Chinese attack and the heroism of the defenders, the battle has also been called "one of the greatest regimental defense actions in military history".
+The battle, along with the Third Battle of Wonju, has been called "the Gettysburg of the Korean War".

 Background

-After Chinese forces entered Korea in November 1950, UN forces, uncertain about the intentions and combat capabilities of the Chinese, drew back behind the 38th parallel and waited to see what the Chinese would do.
+After Chinese forces unexpectedly entered the Korean War in November 1950, the greatly outnumbered and surprised UN forces retreated below the 38th parallel.
 Plans were even made for complete withdrawal from the peninsula.
-In this climate of general uncertainty, Lt.
-General Matthew B. Ridgway decided to make a stand at Chipyong-ni and also at Wonju.
+Lieutenant General Matthew Ridgway decided to make a stand at Chipyong-ni and also at Wonju.
 He recognized that Chinese forces had overstretched their supply lines and would not be able to keep up their advance much longer.
-Ridgway intended to use the 23rd RCT to blunt the Chinese attack so that the Eighth Army could carry out a counterattack before the Chinese had a chance to consolidate their forces.
+Ridgway intended to use the 23rd Regimental Combat Team to blunt the Chinese attack so that the Eighth Army could carry out a counterattack before the Chinese had a chance to consolidate their forces.